-It was a busy day at Rebecca’s Homestead this past Saturday (April 17).
+It was a busy day at Rebecca’s Homestead this past Saturday.

 Update: Raised Garden Beds

-The raised garden beds are to be constructed next week (Saturday, April 24th) at the Home Depot of Dover, 530 Mt.
+The raised garden beds are to be constructed next week (Saturday, April 24) at the Home Depot of Dover, 530 Mt.
 Pleasant Ave, Dover.
 “Team Depot” will be doing the building in their parking lot and Rebecca’s Homestead co-founder Michele Elmers will be there to cheer them on.
 Stop by and say hello (and shop at Home Depot) if you are in the area next Saturday.

-What a blessing you all have been!
+Thank you, Wantage Excavating, and, thank you, Home Depot!
+What a blessing you have been!